 Engaging the press is a more complicated process than simply sending off your press release.
 First, don’t send the same email (or worse, the same copy of your press release copied into the body of the email) over and over again.
 Try to strike up a conversation: send an email introducing yourself, pitch your show in a personal and friendly way, and most importantly, offer comps.
 Follow-ups are great but don’t be a spammer.
 Nothing is a bigger turnoff for journalists and audiences alike!

 You also want to make sure that when you approach press, you are prepared to provide them with the information they may need to write about you and your production.
 Make it as easy as possible for them to write about you.
 You should have a production summary, cast and crew listings, relevant biographies (yours, the playwright’s, the director’s, etc), and photographs ready to send to press at their request.
 These are also the perfect materials to include in your own press kit.

 Don't let your marketing efforts drop off when the festival begins.
 Start 6-8 weeks before your run and keep pushing people to come until it's over or you've sold out your run.

 Remember not to focus so much time and effort pitching your show to the press that you forget to market to potential audience members.
 In a festival atmosphere, producers and participants from other shows are a great place to start!
 There are many pre-festival networking opportunities that you can take advantage of, plus you should make sure to schedule some time during the festival to hand out flyers, go to other people's shows, or hang out at Fringe Central.

 We publish a Participant Packet every spring with specially-priced promotions from partnering companies, advice about marketing and much more.

-You should also check out our Town Hall & Workshop series, which features a number of events that focus on marketing & press.
+You should also check out our upcoming Town Hall & Workshop series, which features a number of events that focus on marketing & press.